matt-lewton9/Portfolio-Website/_manufacturing/cncMachining.md

 At BIDC, I've had the opportunity to work with manual mills, a Haas VF-2 and a 5 axis VF-4 mill, and Haas ST-20 CNC lathes.

-Here are examples of parts I've made:
+Here are some parts I've made:

 <div style="display:flex; justify-content:center; align-items:center; flex-wrap:wrap;">